CKNW: Corus ownership

-The station's traffic department provides extensive reports with traffic every 10 minutes on the 4s during drive times.
-Elaine Scollan does the AM Drive from the CKNW helicopter, while Kim Larsson covers the PM shift.

-The station added a weekend morning show in March 2008 which follows a similar format to weekday mornings, but with less frequent traffic and news updates.
+On May 28, 2024, CKNW reacquired broadcast rights for the BC Lions, marking their return to CKNW after a 20-year absence.

+Move to 730

+On June 26, 2024, sister station 730 CKGO switched from its previous all-traffic format to a simulcast of CKNW as the result of ongoing cuts by Corus.
+The company stated that the simulcast was an interim measure and that it would ultimately only operate one news-talk AM station in Vancouver, but did not announce at that time whether it intended to return CKGO's license to the CRTC or sell the station.

+In January 2025, Corus announced that the CKNW intellectual unit, including its call letters and format, would move permanently to the 730 AM frequency on February 24, 2025.
+While both stations operate at the same power of 50 kilowatts, Corus stated that CKGO's facilities were newer, and that its signal had better coverage in Downtown Vancouver and the Lower Mainland.
+The frequency swap mirrors a move made by Corus in Edmonton, where CHED relocated to the frequency of CHQT.
+After the frequency swap, 980 remains on the air to carry a looping promo advising listeners of the change, after which it is expected to go silent in mid-March.

-Former Hosts and Programs
+Former hosts and programs

 Christy Clark hosted a weekday talk show on the station from 2007 to 2010, before returning to politics and becoming Premier of British Columbia.
 Her afternoon slot was taken over by Simi Sara.
 In 2020, Simi Sara moved to the morning slot, replacing Jon McComb.

-Rafe Mair, a well-known talk show host, was with CKNW for 19 years, before being dismissed in 2003.
+Rafe Mair hosted a talk show on CKNW for 19 years, before being dismissed in 2003.

-Dan Russell's "Sportstalk" was the longest running sports talk show in Canada but ended on CKNW in September 2013.
+Dan Russell's "Sportstalk" was the longest running sports discussion show in Canada but ended on CKNW in September 2013.
 The show was revived on CISL radio briefly, before ending on that station on May 1, 2014.

 Long time radio broadcaster Bill Good retired after nearly 26 years with CKNW on August 1, 2014.

-Sean Leslie used to host CKNW's weekend afternoon talk program (The Sean Leslie Show).
+Sean Leslie once hosted CKNW's weekend afternoon talk program (The Sean Leslie Show).

-Other talk-show programs included Drex Live.
+Drex hosted the talk show Drex Live from 2014 to 2018, before expanding it into the nationally syndicated The Shift with Drex in 2018.
+After Drex left the show in 2020, it was taken over by Shane Hewitt, who hosted until the show's cancellation in 2023.

-CKNW aired the syndicated program Coast to Coast AM and on weekends the Ted Radio Hour.
+CKNW once aired an American syndicated overnight talk show Coast to Coast AM and on weekends The Ted Radio Hour.